-This is the best peanut butter granola you’ll ever make!
-Big crunchy clusters and rich peanut butter flavor, it’s so easy to make and much better than store-bought.
-Vegan, gluten-free, and ready in 30 minutes!
+This Peanut Butter Granola tastes like a peanut butter cookie, with big crunchy clusters and rich peanut butter flavor.
+Easy to make, vegan, gluten-free, and ready in 30 minutes!

 Why You’ll Love This Recipe